 The results speak for themselves.
-Walmart's e-commerce sales increased 63 percent in the first quarter of the year, as opposed to 29 percent in the previous quarter.
+For example, Walmart's eCommerce sales increased 63 percent in the year's first quarter, as opposed to 29 percent in the previous quarter.

 Walmart isn't the only retail brand that has woken up to the reality of online shopping.
-Nordstrom's acquisition of Trunk Club, a bespoke style service for men and women, and Unilever's billion dollar acquisition of Dollar Shave Club are prime examples of how retail brands are making inroads into e-commerce, thus making it a major part of their overall strategy.
+Nordstrom's acquisition of Trunk Club, a bespoke style service for men and women, and Unilever's billion-dollar acquisition of Dollar Shave Club are prime examples of how retail brands are making inroads into online shopping, making it a significant part of their overall strategy.

 However, acquisitions aren't the only indicators of the change in priorities for retail.
-The growing importance of ensuring an omnichannel presence by traditionally offline brands through online marketplaces and data-driven personalized selling also show how the times are a-changing.
+The growing importance of ensuring an omnichannel presence by traditionally offline brands through online marketplaces and data-driven personalized selling also shows how the times are changing.

 The Reality of Retail

-There’s a flipside to the onslaught of e-commerce acquisitions.
-Amazon's much-discussed takeover of Whole Foods for a whopping $13.7 billion and Alibaba's interest in building physical experience stores by investing in brick-and-mortar players indicates a reverse trend, too.
+Amazon's much-discussed takeover of Whole Foods for a whopping $13.7 billion and Alibaba's interest in building physical experience stores by investing in brick-and-mortar players indicate a reverse trend, too.

-China beat US as the world's largest retail market last year with total sales reaching $4.9 trillion.
-80 percent of these sales still happen in physical locations.
-Alibaba invested over $8 billion in retail establishments across China within the last two years.
+Last year, China beat the US as the world's largest retail market, with total sales reaching $4.9 trillion.
+Notably, 80% of these sales still happen in physical locations.
+In the last two years, Alibaba has invested over $8 billion in retail establishments across China.

-The spate of brands combining the ease of online shopping with the experiential uniqueness of physical touch-and-feel shopping indicate that the convergence of online and offline is the future.
+The spate of brands combining the ease of online shopping with the experiential uniqueness of physical touch-and-feel shopping indicates that the convergence of online and offline is the future.